jack-zheng/analyser/README.md

 * about the data backup, using real device instead fo es docker
  + or a command to migrate data everytime new docker
 * finish docker compose

+## Thinking
+* how to setup testing framework, the sub module is not easy to testing, fuck!
+* swag integrate?